shercoder/study_guide/readme.md

 ## Move To Multicore

 The move to multicore started with the "power wall".
-While the number of transistors one can fit on a chip doubles ever two years (according to Moore's law), the power and clock speed of a single chip cannot scale in the same manner.
+While the number of transistors one can fit on a chip doubles every two years (according to Moore's law), the power and clock speed of a single chip cannot scale in the same manner.

 Clock speeds of modern CPUs have not increased notably in the last decade.
 The move has been towards multicore systems out of necessity.
 Smaller, more power efficient cores working together can parallelize tasks and attain higher performance within the clock speed and power constraints.